The Daily Show: Production

 The show's writers begin each day with a morning meeting where they review material that researchers have gathered from major newspapers, the Associated Press, cable news television channels and websites, and discuss headline material for the lead news segment.
 Throughout the morning they work on writing deadline pieces inspired by recent news, as well as longer-term projects.
 By lunchtime, Noah — who describes his role as that of the captain of a team — has begun to review headline jokes.
 The script is submitted by 3 pm, and at 4:15 there is a rehearsal.
 An hour is left for rewrites before a 6 pm taping in front of a live studio audience.

 The Daily Show typically tapes four new episodes a week, Monday through Thursday, forty-two weeks a year.
 The show is broadcast at 11 PM Eastern/10 PM Central, a time when local television stations show their news reports and about half an hour before most other late-night comedy programs begin to go on the air.
-The program is rerun several times the next day, including a 7:30 PM Eastern/6:30 PM Central prime time broadcast.
+The program used to be rerun several times the next day, including a 7:30 PM Eastern/6:30 PM Central prime time broadcast.

+From 2007 to 2024, full archive clips from the show under Jon Stewart's tenure were available on the Comedy Central website.
+In June 2024, the Comedy Central website was shut down in favor of the Paramount+ streaming service, where full episodes going back to Jon Stewart's return in February 2024 are available.
+Clips dating from the beginning of Trevor Noah's tenure to the present are available on the show's YouTube channel.